-We will have a lecture and discussion format in classroom sessions.
-Attendance is required at all class sessions.
+Note that attendance is required at all class sessions.
 We will take attendance each day the class meets.
 You are responsible for signing the attendance sheet at each class meeting.
 Do not sign in for another person.
 Falsification of attendance records can be treated as an instance of academic misconduct.